Group-based Learning of Disentangled Representations with Generalizability for Novel Contents: Methods

 \subsection{Model}

-We assume a dataset $\dataset$ consisting of $N$ groups, in which each group has $K$ data members, $(x_1^{(n)},\ldots,x_K^{(n)})$, where $x_k^{(n)}\in \realnum^D$ is a data member indexed by the group number $n$ and the member number $k$.
-For example, Figure~\ref{fig:model}A shows a set of 5 groups of 3 data members, where each member is an image.
+We assume a dataset $\dataset$ consisting of $N$ groups, in which each group has $K$ data instances, $(x_1^{(n)},\ldots,x_K^{(n)})$, where $x_k^{(n)}\in \realnum^D$ is a data instance indexed by the group number $n$ and the instance number $k$.
+For example, Figure~\ref{fig:model}A shows a set of 5 groups of 3 data instances, where each instance is an image.
 (For brevity, we sometimes elide the superscript $(n)$ below.)
-We assume independence between groups but not members within a group.
-We intend that each group in the dataset contains different transformations of the same content.
-(We do not require alignment in transformation at each group member number.)
-In other words, the factor common among the group members correspond to the content, while the factor differentiating them correspond to the transformation.
+We assume independence between groups but not instances within a group.
+We intend that each group contains the same content with (possibly) different transformations.
+In other words, the factor common among the instances correspond to the content, while the factor differentiating them correspond to the transformation.
+(We do not require alignment in transformation at each instance number.
+Also, we do not forbid that different groups happen to contain the same content.)

-To extract such common and differentiating factors from the grouped data, we consider the following probabilistic generative model with two types of hidden variables: the (member-specific) transformation variables $y_1,\ldots,y_K\in\realnum^L$ and the (member-common) content variable $z\in\realnum^M$ (Figure~\ref{fig:model}B):
+For such grouped data, we consider the following probabilistic generative model with two types of hidden variables: the (instance-specific) transformation variables $y_1,\ldots,y_K\in\realnum^L$ and the (group-common) content variable $z\in\realnum^M$ (Figure~\ref{fig:model}C):

 for $k=1,\ldots,K$.
-That is, each hidden variable, $z$ or $y_k$, is generated from the standard Gaussian prior.
-Then, each observed variable $x_k$ is generated from the decoder $f_\theta$ applied to the corresponding individual transformation $y_k$ and the common content $z$, added with Gaussian noise of unit variance, where the decoder $f_\theta$ is a deep net with weight parameters $\theta$.
+Here, $f_\theta$ is a decoder deep net with weight parameters $\theta$.
+In the model, the content $z$ or each transformation $y_k$ is first generated from the standard Gaussian prior.
+Then, each instance $x_k$ is generated from the decoder $f_\theta$ applied to the corresponding transformation $y_k$ and the common content $z$, added with Gaussian noise of unit variance.